All SAS EOF scholars are expected to:

-First Year Students in Good Academic Standing (completed Summer Institute with no conditions):
+First Year scholars in Good Academic Standing (completed Summer Institute with no conditions):

 - You must meet with your assigned EOF Counselor bi-weekly throughout your initial semester of enrollment and once a month minimally in your second semester.

-First Year Students NOT in Good Academic Standing (completed Summer Institute with conditions):
+First Year scholars NOT in Good Academic Standing (completed Summer Institute with conditions):

 - You must meet with your assigned EOF Counselor bi-weekly throughout your initial semester of enrollment and continue to meet biweekly in the second semester if your term or cumulative grade point average is less than 2.0.

-Continuing Students in Good Academic Standing (term and cumulative GPAs are equal to or greater than 2.0):
+Continuing scholars in Good Academic Standing (term and cumulative GPAs are equal to or greater than 2.0):

 - You must meet with your assigned EOF Counselor at least once a month each semester.

-Continuing Students NOT in Good Academic Standing (term or cumulative GPA below 2.0):
+Continuing scholars NOT in Good Academic Standing (term or cumulative GPA below 2.0):

 - You must meet bi-weekly with your assigned EOF advisor every semester until your term and cumulative GPA meets good academic standing as determined by school of affiliation.